 Any salon in North America can join the movement.
 It’s as simple as giving them a quick call or filling out their short online form.
 Once you’ve undergone a staff orientation, Green Circle Salons will send you everything you need to take eco-friendly initiatives at your salons.
 Recycling bins, bin labels, and promotional materials will arrive on your doorstep in no time.

 Becoming Green Circle certified does wonders for salons.
 Green-minded clients (like Earth911 readers) come running when it’s time for their next service.

 The company has an online directory of certified salons, so you can easily find a green stylist in your area.

 If you notice your community is lacking in green salons, you don’t have to give up haircuts and let your locks grow to your knees.

-Point any salons you think would be interested in learning more about certification here.
+Interested salon owners can learn more about becoming a Certified Sustainable Salon with Green Circle.
 With the public’s growing interest in sustainability, a business lacking an environmental impact plan is hopeless.
 It’s important for behind-the-times salons to learn about the benefits of becoming Green Circle certified.